leemason/polycast/README.md

 - Add authorization options to channels
 - Add helpers here and there for removing channel/event subscriptions
 - Add wildcard event name listening
+- Add ability to subscribe to events without supplying channel.
 - Possibly update to work via webpack (baby steps at the minute, heck this is my first full vanilla js project)